Will Ramos: Lorna Shore

 Ramos first performed with Lorna Shore in March 2020 as a stand-in replacing CJ McCreery on the band's European tour with Decapitated, Beyond Creation, Ingested, and Viscera.
 The tour was ultimately cut short due to the COVID-19 pandemic.
 Shortly after Ramos joined the group on a touring basis in March, the band decided to record an EP with him.
 Lorna Shore guitarist Adam De Micco later explained that the band decided to do a three-song EP with Ramos "to see how the fit would be", which led to ...And I Return to Nothingness.

-In June 2021, the band announced that Ramos would be joining as the group's permanent vocalist, and released the first single and music video from the EP, "To The Hellfire".
+In June 2021, the band announced that Ramos would be joining as the group's permanent vocalist, and released the first single and music video from the EP, "To the Hellfire".
 "To the Hellfire" became a viral success for the band, peaking at number 4 on the Spotify Viral Chart's Top 10.
-It was later voted "2021 Song of the Year" by Loudwire, who described "Will Ramos' downright absurd vocal performance loaded with nightmarish high shrieks and one spotlight pig squeal that set the internet on fire".
+It was later voted "2021 Song of the Year" by Loudwire, which described "Will Ramos' downright absurd vocal performance loaded with nightmarish high shrieks and one spotlight pig squeal that set the internet on fire".

 Lorna Shore released Pain Remains on October 14, 2022.
 It is the band's fourth studio album, and the first to feature Ramos as vocalist.
 Ramos was the lyricist for both ...And I Return to Nothingness and Pain Remains.

 Guest vocals

 In November 2021, Ramos performed guest vocals for a revised version of Brand of Sacrifice's track "Lifeblood".
 In February 2023, Ramos performed guest vocals on "Heritage" by Dutch deathcore band Distant.
 In March 2023, Ramos was a guest vocalist on the song "Trag3dy" from nothing,nowhere.'s album Void Eternal.
-Ramos performed a song called "Leviathan", released in March 2023 as downloadable content for the 2022 Metal: Hellsinger rhythmic first-person shooter video game.
+Ramos performed a song called "Leviathan", released in March 2023 as downloadable content for the 2022 rhythmic first-person shooter video game Metal: Hellsinger.

 In April 2024, August Burns Red re-released a single titled "The Cleansing" from the band's prior year album, Death Below, featuring a new guest performance by Ramos to celebrate the album's one-year release anniversary.
 On January 22, 2025, Employed to Serve released the single "Atonement", which featured Ramos.
 The song marks the first time Ramos has recorded clean vocals for an album.